michaelJwilson/CalicoST/README.md

 AAMP    1       1       1       1       1       1
 ```

-CalicoST graphs the following plots to visualize the spatial distribution of the inferred cancer clones and allele-specific copy number profiles for each random initialization.
+CalicoST creates the following plots to visualize the spatial distribution of the inferred cancer clones and allele-specific copy number profiles for each realization.
-* ```plots/clone_spatial.pdf```: The spatial distribution of inferred cancer clones and normal regions (grey color, clone 0 by default)
+* ```plots/clone_spatial.pdf```: The spatial distribution of inferred cancer clones and normal regions - grey color, clone 0 by default.
 * ```plots/rdr_baf_defaultcolor.pdf```: The Read Depth Ratio (RDR) and B-Allele Frequency (BAF) along the genome for each clone.
-Higher RDR indicates higher total copy numbers and BAF deviations from 0.5 indicates allele imbalance due to allele-specific CNAs.
+Higher RDR indicates higher total copy numbers and BAF deviations from 0.5 indicates allelic imbalance due to CNAs.
 * ```plots/acn_genome.pdf```: The default allele-specific copy numbers along the genome.
 * ```plots/acn_genome_*.pdf```: Allele-specific copy numbers when enforcing a ploidy of {diploid, triploid, tetraploid}.